daikoderu/django-object-lock/README.md

 You can find a demo project and a test suite in the `demo` directory.

-The demo project contains two lockable models: an `Article` model and a child `ArticleSection` model.
+The demo project contains three lockable models:

+*   an `Article` model,
+*   a child `ArticleSection` model, and
+*   a `NotLockedModel` that is registered in the admin as a lockable model, but it does not have locking logic.

 You will need to install development dependencies in your Python environment: